Chock full o'Nuts: History

 The chain was founded by William Black (né Schwartz), who sold nuts in Times Square to theater-goers.
-In 1926, he opened a store on Broadway and 43rd Street, eventually adding 17 more.
-When the Depression settled in, New Yorkers could no longer afford the luxury of shelled nuts, so Black converted his shops into lunch counters, selling coffee and sandwiches.
+In 1926, he opened a store at Broadway and 43rd Street, eventually adding 17 more.
+When the Depression began New Yorkers could no longer afford the luxury of shelled nuts, so Black converted the shops into lunch counters, selling coffee and sandwiches.

-Their signature "nutted cheese" sandwich, made of cream cheese and chopped nuts on dark raisin bread, cost a nickel with a cup of coffee when the company was founded.
+The company's signature "nutted cheese" sandwich, made of cream cheese and chopped nuts on dark raisin bread, cost a nickel with a cup of coffee when the company was founded.
 When coffee prices went up in the 1950s, Black, like other restaurateurs, held to a five cent cup of coffee by watering it down.
-But he soon broke ranks and raised the price, announcing that he refused to compromise on quality.
+But soon he broke ranks and raised the price, announcing that he refused to compromise on quality.
 In 1953, the coffee brand was introduced to supermarkets.
-Several years later baseball star Jackie Robinson became the company's vice president and director of personnel, after retiring from the game.
-(The chain was already known for regularly hiring Black employees in its lunch counters as both cooks and waitstaff.)
+Several years later baseball star Jackie Robinson became the company's vice president and director of personnel, after retiring from the game (the chain was already known for regularly hiring black employees in its lunch counters as both cooks and waitstaff).

 In 1961, Chock full o'Nuts introduced a brand of instant coffee.
-Within that decade the chain had approximately 80 restaurants in the New York City area.
-Hygiene was a selling point, with the sandwiches advertised as "untouched by human hands".
+Within the decade the chain had approximately 80 restaurants in New York City.
+A selling point was hygiene and the sandwiches advertised as "untouched by human hands".
 Cooks used tongs to assemble them.

 In 1974, Chock full o'Nuts purchased Rheingold Brewery.
 In the 1970s, the lunch counters gradually closed.
 After Black died, the company sold its remaining 17 restaurants to the restaurant company Riese Bros.
 In 1988, investor Martin D. Gruss and the companies he controlled purchased a ten percent stake in the Chock full o'Nuts Corporation, saying he might seek control of the company.
 In 1993, Chock Express stores were introduced.

 The Sara Lee Corporation purchased Chock full o'Nuts for $238 million in 1999.
-In May 2006, it was purchased from Sara Lee by Massimo Zanetti Beverage USA, along with the MJB, Hills Bros., and Chase & Sanborn coffee brands.
+In May 2006, it was purchased from Sara Lee by Massimo Zanetti Beverage USA along with the MJB, Hills Bros., and Chase & Sanborn coffee brands.

 On September 10, 2010, the company announced it was returning to the lunch counter business by opening its first store in almost 30 years, on West 23rd Street between Broadway and 6th Avenue in Manhattan.
 The company said it planned to add stores and kiosks in New York City serving the "nutted cheese" sandwich and other traditional Chock full o'Nuts menu items (plus new choices).